-April 30
+APRIL 30

-(in thousands) 018 2017
+(in thousands) 2 2019 2018

 Change in Unrecognized Tax Benefits

-Balance at beginning of year \$ 28 \$ 30
+Balance at beginning of year \$ 928 \$ 28

+Additions based on tax positions related to the current year 120

-Reductions for tax positions of prior years (2)
+Additions for tax positions of prior years 1,192

 Acquisitions, divestures, and other 900

-Balance at end of year \$ 928 \$ 28
+Balance at end of year \$ 2,240 \$ 928

 The Company operates in multiple tax jurisdictions and, in the normal course of business, its tax returns are subject to examination by various taxing authorities.
 Such examinations may result in future assessments by these taxing authorities, and the Company has accrued a liability when it believes that it is not more likely than not that it will realize the benefits of tax positions that it has taken or for the amount of any tax benefit that exceeds the cumulative probability threshold in accordance with accounting standards.
-As of April 30, 2018, Federal tax years 2014 through 2017 remain subject to examination.
+As of April 30, 2019, federal tax years 2015 through 2018 remain subject to examination.
 The Company believes that adequate provisions have been made for all tax returns subject to examination.
 The Company is currently not under federal audit.
 If the liability for uncertain tax positions is released the entire amount would impact the Company's effective tax rate.